 The producer of Gainey Chardonnay 2011, Gainey Vineyards, are located in the Santa Ynez Valley, CA is owned and operated by the Gainey family.
-Gainey Ranch and winery where first established in the early 1980s, by Dan J. Gainey and his son.
+Gainey Ranch and Winery was first established in the early 1980s, by Dan J. Gainey and his son.
 Their winery quickly became one of the most popular wineries to visit in the Santa Ynez Valley and remains so today.
 In addition to their three vineyards, the Gainey family has an Arabian horse operation and produce organically grown fruits and vegetables.
-The goal of the Gainey Vineyards is to create wines of uncompromising quality that reflect the unique characteristics of each vineyard and the area the grapes are grown.
+The goal of the Gainey Vineyards is to create wines of uncompromising quality.
+They do this to ensure their wine reflect the unique characteristics of each vineyard and the area, the grapes are grown.

-Santa Ynez Valley and wine region is located in the northern part of Santa Barbara County, California, just 35 miles Santa Barbara, 125 miles up the coast from Los Angeles and 300 miles south of San Francisco.
-While there it worth touring the many wonderful wineries that are in the area and their charming historic villages of Los Olivas, Santa Ynez and Solvang.
+Santa Ynez Valley and wine region are located in the northern part of Santa Barbara County California.
+It is just 35 miles Santa Barbara, 125 miles up the coast from Los Angeles and 300 miles south of San Francisco.
+While there it worth touring the many wonderful wineries that are in the area and their charming historic villages of Los Olivas, Santa Ynez, and Solvang.
 It is a popular destination not only for the wines but also for the flower farms, many recreational activities such as horseback riding and their ever-popular bed and breakfasts.
 With its easily going style, it truly is a fun place to go and relax.

 “We consider our vineyards and the wines we make from them an expression of the love we have for our land and this beautiful area of California.”

-This is what the winemaker has to say about this Gainey Chardonnay 2011:
+This is what the winemaker has to say about this Gainey Chardonnay:

 “No one ever said wine-growing was easy.
 On the heels of the cool 2010 vintage, we endured an even chillier growing season in 2011, one characterized by a severe spring frost, diabolically windy conditions during flowering, and a consistently cool, foggy summer, culminating in mid-September squalls.
 Fortunately, the wine gods turned compassionate and produced a picture-perfect late September and October, which fully ripened our Chardonnay grapes and, coupled with a small crop, ensured they were harvested with impressively concentrated, balanced flavors.